London unites against illegal tobacco

 Click on the image to take our survey

-At least 20 London boroughs will be participating in this year’s London Illegal Tobacco Campaign.
+At least 20 London boroughs participated in this year’s London Illegal Tobacco Campaign.
 Now in its third year the campaign seeks to raise awareness about the harm caused by illegal tobacco and encourage members of the public to report anyone selling it.

-London Councils – working with London Trading Standards, London Association of Directors of Public Health, the Mayor of London and PHE (London) Alcohol, Drugs and Tobacco Team – is promoting the campaign to key stakeholders and the general public, alongside the crucial role played by individual London boroughs.
+London Councils – working with London Trading Standards, London Association of Directors of Public Health, the Mayor of London and PHE (London) Alcohol, Drugs and Tobacco Team – promoted the campaign to key stakeholders and the general public, alongside the crucial role played by individual London boroughs.

-Roadshows and other awareness-raising activities to educate residents and businesses about the harms and risks of illegal tobacco are planned.
-These will focus on why it’s important to report on premises that sell it and how to report it.
+Roadshows and other awareness-raising activities to educate residents and businesses about the harms and risks of illegal tobacco took place.
+These focussed on why it’s important to report on premises that sell it and how to report it.